viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 Next, paste that boilerplate code into your <file>blink.py</file> file in VS Code, and save your file.

 {{% alert title="Tip" color="tip" %}}
-Your payload and address information will be different in your example, make sure that if you copy this code snippet, you copy and paste your credentials here.
+Your payload and address information will differ from the example.
+Ensure that if you copy this code snippet, that you also copy and paste your credentials here.
 {{% /alert %}}

 You can now run the code.
 Doing so will ensure that the Python SDK is properly installed, that the viam-server instance on your robot is alive, and that the computer running the program is able to connect to that instance.